Spice Rubs to Heat Up Your Thanksgiving Turkey Routine

 Smoke and Fire Rub

 For a bold-flavored Cajun turkey rub, blend smoked paprika, chipotle chili flakes, dried tomatoes, and lime juice.
-The spice will complement the turkey meat without being too overpowering.
+The smoked turkey rub spice will complement the meat without being too overpowering.

 Asian Blend Rub